ACFYHA - Parent Tryout Communication

 3. Does my skater need to participate in the tryout process?

 If your child wants to play travel hockey, then attending tryouts is required so that your child can be properly evaluated against his/her peer group and placed on the appropriate level team to maximize your child’s opportunity to further develop their hockey skills.
-Players must participate in at least 2 of the 3 tryout sessions to be considered for one of the travel teams.
+Players must participate in both tryout sessions to be considered for one of the travel teams.
 Players wanting to continue with ACFYHA’s House programs ARE NOT required to attend any tryout sessions.

 4. Is my child guaranteed to make the same team, or higher, than the one they participated on during the prior season?